Sky130nm tutorial

 Setup github pages

-Go to github.
+Go to your GitHub repository (repo).
 Press Settings.
 Press Pages.
-Choose Build and Deployment -> GitHub Actions
+Choose source under Build and Deployment -> GitHub Actions

 Frequency asked questions